Division Links

 Any applications for funding above $100,000 or construction projects will need to be submitted through the normal Drinking Water State Revolving Fund (DWSRF) process.
 You can find more information about the DWSRF process including contacts at the DWSRF Webpage.

-What is the difference between these two funding programs?
+What is the difference between the SSAP and Expedited Approval Funding programs?

 Water systems may only receive support from one of these programs.
 The following table outlines the differences between the two programs: